Billmate/prestashop/README.md

 Read following information to install these plugins

-* You will find three plugins billmateinvoice, billmatepartpayment, billmatecardpay & billmatebank
+* You will find four plugins, billmateinvoice, billmatepartpayment, billmatecardpay & billmatebank
 * Extract zip file under prestashop_root/modules

 ## Changelog

 ### 1.35.2 (2015-02-02)
-2 issues closed and 9 commits.
+2 issues closed and 10 commits.
 * Fix - If no order status was set, the module would stop working.
 Now it will default to the Prestashop standard order accepted status.
 * Fix - Fixed a bug if minify was enabled the invoice & part payment module would not work.